The 41st Annual Everett C. Parker Lecture & Awards Breakfast

 Dr. Alisa Valentin, National Urban League, was honored with the Donald H. McGannon award.

-Watch the livestream on YouTube.
+Watch the recorded event on YouTube.

 Read our releasing describing the successful completion of the 41st Parker Lecture.